vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

 As a `PATCH` operation all parameters are optional.
-However when setting an agreement status to `STOPPED` no other changes are allowed.
+However when setting an
+agreement status to `STOPPED` no other changes are allowed.
+Attempts at changing
-Attempts at changing other properties while stopping an agreement will result in a `400 Bad Request` response.
+other properties while stopping an agreement will result in a
+`400 Bad Request` response.

 ## Agreement life cycle recommendations

-As seen in the section [Updating an Agreement](#Updating-an-Agreement), merchants can update agreements through our API.
-It is always the merchant's responsiblity to manage and update agreements, since users are unable to make changes to their agreements directly in the Vipps app.
-Users will most likely request changes to their subscriptions through the merchant's channels.
-Here are some typical change scenarios, and corresponding reccomendations:
+As seen in the section [Updating an Agreement](#Updating-an-Agreement), merchants
+can update agreements through our API.
+It is always the merchant's responsibility
+to manage and update agreements, since users are unable to make changes to their
+agreements directly in the Vipps app.
+Users will most likely request changes to
+their subscriptions through the merchant's channels.
+Here are some typical change
+scenarios, and corresponding recommendations:

 ### Stopping a recurring payment

-When a user notifies the merchant that they want to cancel a subscription or service, the merchant must ensure that the status of the recurring agreement is set to `STOPPED` at a suitable time.
+When a user notifies the merchant that they want to cancel a subscription or

-We recommend that the recurring agreement remains `ACTIVE` for as long as the user has access to the service.
-For example, if the user cancels their subscription but they are still able to use the service until the end of the billing cycle, the agreement should only be set to `STOPPED` at the end of the billing cycle.
-In this case we also recommend updating the `productDescription` field of the agreement so that the user can see that the subscription is cancelled or due to be cancelled at a given time.
+service, the merchant must ensure that the status of the recurring agreement is
+set to `STOPPED` at a suitable time.

+We recommend that the recurring agreement remains `ACTIVE` for as long as the
+user has access to the service.
+For example, if the user cancels their
+subscription but they are still able to use the service until the end of the
+billing cycle, the agreement should only be set to `STOPPED` at the end of the
+billing cycle.
+In this case we also recommend updating the `productDescription`
+field of the agreement so that the user can see that the subscription is
+cancelled or due to be cancelled at a given time.

-Since `STOPPED` agreements cannot be reactivated, a benefit of waiting until the "end of service" before setting the agreement status to `STOPPED` is that the merchant will be able to reactivate the user's subscription without having to set up a new agreement.
+Since `STOPPED` agreements cannot be reactivated, a benefit of waiting until
+the "end of service" before setting the agreement status to `STOPPED` is that
+the merchant will be able to reactivate the user's subscription without having
+to set up a new agreement.

 ### Pausing a recurring payment

-It's recommended not to *stop* the agreement, but rather stop sending charges until the user wishes to resume the subscription.
-It's also recommended to update the `productDescription` field of the agreement so the user can see that the subscription is paused in the Vipps app.
+It's recommended not to *stop* the agreement, but rather stop sending charges
+until the user wishes to resume the subscription.
+It's also recommended to update
+the `productDescription` field of the agreement so the user can see that the
+subscription is paused in the Vipps app.

 ## HTTP responses